 Trying to keep fit at home can be tricky, but it couldn’t be easier with pedal exercisers.
-This portable piece of kit allows you to multitask and is perfect for fitting some cardiovascular exercise into your day.
+Just like an indoor exercise bike, this portable piece of kit allows you to multitask and is perfect for fitting some cardiovascular exercise into your day.
 You can use a pedal exerciser to work your legs or work your arms if you set them up on a surface in front of you.

-A pedal exerciser can be used at your desk while working from home, or on the sofa watching your favourite programme on TV.
+A pedal exerciser can be used at your desk while working from home or on the sofa watching your favourite programme on TV.
+Also, it's a low-impact alternative to an under-desk treadmill.
 Compared to other at-home fitness equipment, pedal exercisers are versatile, affordable and don't take up too much space.

 A pedal exerciser is a great tool for keeping fit and maintaining an active lifestyle.
 The low impact exercise can help reduce the risk of arthritis by keeping your joints healthy.
 It can increase strength and muscle tone, with upper and lower body exercises available.